 REPRESENTATIVE RESULTS:

-We applied the above protocol to generate hippocampus slices from CamKIIa-Cre+; PirB+/+ mice on a mixed genetic background C57Bl/ 6 x SV/ 129J, at P > 120.
+We applied the above protocol to generate hippocampus slices from CamKIIa-Cre+;WT mice on a mixed genetic background C57Bl/ 6 x SV/ 129J, at P > 120.
 Large numbers of pyramidal cells in the CA1 field (Figure 2A) and subiculum (Figure 2B) appear in low contrast when observed under infrared differential contrast microscopy (IR-DIC), a hallmark of healthy cells in a slice preparation.
 With this preparation, a high rate of giga-ohm seals (>90%) is routinely achieved when targeting the healthiest cells approximately 20‒50 microns beneath the surface.
 For this success rate, it is important to use a high NA objective for IR-DIC, such as a 60x water-immersion objective, in order to achieve adequate visualization of pyramidal cells at this depth (Figure 2A, B).

 Patch-clamp recordings from single neurons are easily achievable using this hippocampal slice preparation even in mice over six months of age.
-In Figure 2C, using mEPSC recordings in CA1 neurons, we demonstrate that induction of chemical NMDA-LTD with 3 min bath application of 20 μM NMDA results in lower mEPSC frequency in CA1 cells when assessed 60 min post-NMDA treatment.
+Figure 2C shows an example experiment using miniature excitatory postsynaptic currents (mEPSCs) recordings from CA1 neurons.
+Induction of chemical NMDA-LTD with bath application of 20 μM NMDA for 3 min lowers mEPSC frequency in CA1 cells when assessed 60 min post-NMDA treatment.
 This finding suggests that NMDA-LTD causes activity-dependent pruning of synapses in CA1 in older mice (results adapted from Djurisic et al.15).
 Change in mEPSC amplitude was not detected.
 During mEPSC recordings, CA1 cells were also filled with biocytin.
-Figure 2D reveals an intact dendritic arbor and healthy cell habitus of filled CA1 pyramidal neurons.
-A robust distribution of the fluorescent dye throughout the cell allows for routine evaluation of dendritic spine properties under different conditions.
+Figure 2D reveals an intact dendritic arbor and healthy cell habitus of biocytin-filled CA1 pyramidal neurons.
+A robust distribution of the fluorescent dye throughout the cell allows for routine evaluation of dendritic spine properties under different experimental conditions.

-Using field-recordings, we readily observe long-term potentiation (LTP) of CA3-CA1 synapses of ~170% in slices from adult mice, suggesting maintenance of signaling cascades needed for LTP (Figure 2E, F).
+Using field-recordings, long-term potentiation (LTP) of ~170% of CA3-CA1 synapses in slices from adult mice was readily observed, suggesting maintenance of signaling cascades needed for LTP (Figure 2E, F).
 Network connectivity needed for a robust field excitatory postsynaptic potential (fEPSP) signal is also preserved (Figure 2E).
 The ability to assess synaptic plasticity in hippocampal slices from adult or aging mice is especially relevant for mouse models of neurodegenerative diseases as their hallmark synaptic dysfunction develops later in life.

 Together, our results demonstrate that an acute hippocampal preparation from adult and aging mice allows assessment of synaptic function at the level of both single cells and population of cells routinely, as long as transcardial perfusion and ice-cold NMDG-based solutions are used to minimize hypoxic damage.